How to Reupholster a Sofa – A Step by Step Guide

 How much does it cost to reupholster a sofa?

 Arguably, reupholstering a couch allows you to tailor the sofa to fit your existing home and lifestyle.
-You have full control over the quality and style – there is much more scope for fun.
+You have full control over the quality and style – and there is much more scope for fun.

 A sofa reupholstery project underway in the Hossack studio

-Is it hard to reupholster a sofa?
-Part one.
+Is it worth reupholstering a sofa?

 A beautiful Belle Époque French antique sofa c.
 1880 upholstered in a rose pink velvet